-Unauthorized entry to, or use of, the college facilities, including the building and grounds, is prohibited.
-Building access for special use, or use during non-business hours, requires prior approval.
-If you are working alone or will be in the building after normal work hours or on weekends, notify Wilsonville staff of your entry time and location.
+Unauthorized entry to, or use of, the college facilities, including buildings and grounds, is prohibited.
+Building access for special use or use during non-business hours requires prior approval.

+If you are working alone or will be in a building after normal work hours or on weekends, notify Campus Safety of your entry time and location.
 This is for your safety.
+Please report all strangers or suspicious activity in your building to Campus Safety immediately.